Can I Use My Military Passport for Vacation?

-Dependents of those traveling abroad for the government who are accompanying them, those who have special permission to travel abroad to honor a deceased family member of the U.S. Armed Forces, and a few other select situations when the government issues an exemption from the typical passport fee.
+Dependents of those traveling abroad for the government accompanying them, those with special permission to travel abroad to honor a deceased family member of the U.S. Armed Forces and a few other select situations when the government issues an exemption from the typical passport fee.

 A military passport and other no-fee passport books are only designed for use when the person is traveling in their official capacity.
-That means members of the military can only use them when they are traveling abroad as a member of the Armed Forces and are in discharge of their official duties.
+That means members of the military can only use them when they are traveling abroad as a member of the Armed Forces and are in the discharge of their official duties.

 For this reason, members of the military and other individuals who have permission to obtain a no-fee passport are permitted to have both a valid regular passport book and a valid no-fee passport book at the same time.